 A component of the basis for the SEC class designated in 2006, was that employee work locations would be sufficiently well known, such that an assessment could be made regarding whether or not an employee received exposures while working "... at the Ames Laboratory in one or more of the following facilities/locations: Chemistry Annex 1 (also known as "the old women's gymnasium" and "Little Ankeny"), Chemistry Annex 2, Chemistry Building (also known as "Gilman Hall"), Research Building, or the Metallurgical Building (also known as "Harley Wilhelm Hall")..."
-A component of the basis for the SEC class designated in 2007, was that employee work locations and whether or not an employee was monitored would be sufficiently well known, such that the assessment could be made regarding whether or not an employee received exposures while working as "Sheet metal workers, physical plant maintenance and associated support staff (including all maintenance shop personnel), and supervisory staff who were monitored or should have been monitored for potential internal radiation exposures associated with the maintenance and renovation activities of the thorium production areas in Wilhelm Hall (a.k.a. the Metallurgy Building or "Old" Metallurgy Building)..."
-NIOSH has since found that, due to undocumented worker movements across the site and because Ames Laboratory employment data do not associate individuals with specific buildings or rooms, it is not possible to specify whether employees did or did not work in a specific building or should have been monitored.
+A component of the basis for the SEC class designated in 2007, was that employee work locations and whether or not an employee was monitored would be sufficiently well known, such as the assessment could be made regarding whether or not an employee received exposures while working as "Sheet metal workers, physical plant maintenance and associated support staff (including all maintenance shop personnel), and supervisory staff who were monitored or should have been monitored for potential internal radiation exposures associated with the maintenance and renovation activities of the thorium production areas in Wilhelm Hall (a.k.a. the Metallurgy Building or "Old" Metallurgy Building)..."
+NIOSH has since found that, due to undocumented worker movements across the site and because Ames Laboratory employment data do not associate individuals with specific building or should have been monitored.
 NIOSH is therefore unable to define individual worker exposure scenarios based on specific work locations within the Ames Laboratory site during the period under evaluation.